 Then on Sunday -- after the football players announced their boycott -- Wolfe issued another statement.
 He noted that the university has already endorsed many recommendations of student groups, and is committed to discussions on remaining concerns.
 "It is clear to all of us that change is needed, and we appreciate the thoughtfulness and passion which have gone into the sharing of concerns.
 My administration has been meeting around the clock and has been doing a tremendous amount of reflection on how to address these complex matters," he said.

 Sunday's announcement that the system board would meet today sparked more speculation about how the university system would respond to the growing protests.
 Also Sunday, The Kansas City Star reported that two Republican legislators have called for Wolfe to resign, with one saying that "the lack of leadership Mizzou has been dealing with for months has finally reached the point of being a national embarrassment."
-And two graduate student groups issued a call for their members to stage a walkout today and tomorrow to support those pushing for more change to improve the racial climate on campus.
+And two graduate student groups issued a call for their members to stage a walkout today and tomorrow to support those pushing for more change to improve the racial climate on campus. new graph

 Yale's Halloween Aftermath